-Juliet creates unique decorations that can be personalised, each decoration is exclusive to Croftrose and it take around 6 months to develop a new design.
-You can ready more about the process on the Croftrose website.
+Juliet creates unique decorations that can be personalised, each decoration is exclusive to Croftrose and it takes around 6 months to develop a new design.
+You can read more about the process on the Croftrose website.

 I came across Juliet on Instagram, @cruftroseltd, and thought that since she has been both a buyer and now a seller she would be able to share some great knowledge with us all and I'm so grateful that she agreed to take part.

 How long have you offered your range to retailers? and how did you get your first stockist?